yingweiy/CarND-Traffic-Sign-Classifier-Project/README.md

 Here are nine German traffic signs that I found on the web:

-(sorry, these images are adapted with different image sizes.)
+(Please note that these images are adapted with different image sizes as the size adapted from their web source.)

 ![alt text][web1] ![alt text][web2] ![alt text][web3]